rant-lang/reference/src/language/collections.md

 ## Retrieving values from collections

-Variable accessors can also access individual elements in lists and maps by using the access operator `/`.
+Variable accessors can access individual elements in lists and maps by using the access operator `/`.

 ```rant
 <$person = @(